Same-sex marriage in Uruguay: Legislative action

 El matrimonio civil es la unión permanente, con arreglo a la ley, de dos personas de distinto o igual sexo.

 (Civil marriage is the permanent union, in accordance with the law, of two people of different or the same sex.)

+The law contained some drafting and regulatory inconsistencies, including on registry and administrative procedures and cross-references to other laws.
+On July 2, 2013, the Senate voted 15–7 in favor of legislation correcting errors in the original text, harmonising the marriage law with existing legislation and ensuring that it could be legally implemented without challenges.
+The Chamber of Deputies followed suit 53–3 on July 24.
+Minister Ehrlich subsequently signed a regulatory decree on July 26 implementing the changes.
+Uruguay was the third country in South America, after Argentina and Brazil, and the fourteenth in the world to legalize same-sex marriage.
+The first same-sex marriage took place on August 5.
+The wedding was officiated in extremis at a hospital in Montevideo.

 Presidential candidate Luis Lacalle Pou stated in an interview with El País in October 2018 that despite having voted against the same-sex marriage law as a national representative, should he be elected president his government would not overturn the same-sex marriage law.
 Lacalle Pou was elected president in the 2019 general election.
 In 2024, he attended a same-sex wedding in Maldonado as a guest.

 Statistics

 In the first year after the same-sex marriage law came into effect, 134 same-sex couples had married in Montevideo and the surrounding metropolitan area.
 Approximately 200 same-sex couples had married in the whole country during the same period.

 In 2016, estimates from the Faculty of Social Sciences at the University of the Republic showed that about 60.3% of relationships in Uruguay were married opposite-sex couples, 38.4% unmarried opposite-sex couples, 0.6% opposite-sex couples in civil unions, 0.2% married same-sex couples, 0.5% unmarried same-sex couples and 0.1% same-sex couples in civil unions.
 These numbers remained relatively unchanged in 2017.
 The estimates also showed that unemployment among same-sex partners stood at 3.4% (compared to 4.7% among heterosexual partners) and that same-sex partners were more likely to have completed tertiary education (41%, compared to 19% among heterosexual partners).
+2023 data from the National Statistics Institute (INE) showed that 4,759 people were married to a person of the same sex.
+The odd number may due to the INE not counting foreigners in the statistics.